nilearn/nilearn/CONTRIBUTING.rst

 We strongly aim to be a community oriented project where decisions are made based on consensus according to the criteria described above.
 Discussions are public, held on issues and pull requests in Github.
+All modifications of the codebase are ultimately checked during a reviewing process, where maintainers or contributors make sure they respect the :ref:`contribution_guidelines`.
+To be merged, a pull request usually needs to be accepted by two maintainers.
 In case a consensus does not emerge easily, the decisions are made by the core-contributors, ie people with write access to the repository, as listed :ref:`here <core_devs>`.

 How to contribute to nilearn
 =============================